 In the table below, we provide you with our selected consolidated financial data.
 We have prepared this information using our audited consolidated financial statements for the years ended December 31, 2006, 2005, 2004, 2003, and 2002.
-When you read this selected financial data, it is important that you read it along with Management's Discussion and Analysis of Financial Condition and Results of Operations, our historical consolidated financial statements, which can be found in Item 8.
+When you read this selected financial data, it is important that you read it along with Management's Discussion and Analysis of Financial Condition and Results of Operations, our historical consolidated financial statements, and the related notes to the financial statements, which can be found in Item 8.